JoryHogeveen/view-admin-as/.github/README.md

 *	Switch between roles
 *	Temporarily change your own capabilities (non-destructively)
 *	View your site as an unregistered visitor
+*	Switch language/locale on backend and frontend
+*	Make combinations of the above view types
 *	Easily switch back anytime
 *	Completely secure (see *Security* below)
-*	Do this all without logging out and easily go back to your own (default) user view!
+*	Do all the above without logging out!

 ### Module: Role defaults (screen settings)